Megabit/Blazorise/docs/_docs/helpers/utilities.md

 <Span Border="Border.Primary">Borders with primary color</Span>
 ```

+**Note:** Please note that if your element doesn't have any styles you will not be able to see any changes once you apply the `Borders`.
+You still need to add your own CSS rules like `background-color` so that visually you can see the applied borders on an element.
+{: .notice--info}

 ## Overflow

 Use overflow shorthand utilities for quickly configuring how content overflows an element.